Struggling Wife Refuses Family Vacation Contribution - AITA?

 I (27F) recently lost my job due to the pandemic, and money has been tight for my husband, Mark (30M), and me.
 Mark is working, but his income alone isn't enough to cover all our expenses.

-We have been trying to cut costs everywhere we can, including canceling subscriptions and cooking at home.
+We have been trying to cut costs wherever we can, including canceling subscriptions and cooking at home.
 Despite our financial strain, Mark's family decided to plan a family vacation that we simply cannot afford.

 They expect all family members to chip in for the trip.
 When Mark asked if I could contribute my share, I hesitated, but then I told him I couldn't afford it.